Relative benefits of different active learning methods to conceptual physics learning: Results

 We investigated two mechanisms that may explain these differences in student conceptual learning across methods: peer networks and classroom activities.
 To examine the types of peer networks that students develop, we created two undirected networks per course (one pre-semester and one post-semester) with nodes representing students and edges representing reported interactions between students.
-For each course, we applied a temporal exponential random graph model to measure whether different structures were more (or less) likely to form in the post-semester network than we would expect if the pre-semester network evolved randomly.
-We used separable temporal exponential random graph models in particular, as they isolate the process of edge formation (i.e., edges forming in the post-semester network that were not present in the pre-semester network)~\cite{krivitsky2014separable,hunter2008goodness}.
-We included four predictor variables in the model: edges (intercept term counting the total number of edges between students), chains (count of unclosed triangles of edges among three students, measuring string-like structures), triangles (count of closed triangles of edges among three students, measuring small group structures), and degree distribution (count of number of edges connected to each student; see Table~\ref{tab:tergmdefs} in End Matter and Supplemental Material~\cite{supplemental} for further details).
+For each course, we applied a separable temporal exponential random graph model to measure whether different structures were more (or less) likely to form in the post-semester network than we would expect if the pre-semester network evolved randomly~\cite{krivitsky2014separable,hunter2008goodness}.
+We included four predictor variables in the model: edges (intercept term counting the total number of edges between students), chains (count of unclosed triangles of edges among three students, measuring string-like structures), triangles (count of closed triangles of edges among three students, measuring small group structures), and degree distribution (count of number of edges connected to each student; Supplementary Information Table 5).